Science Projects > Earth & Space Projects > How To Make A Pine Cone Hygrometer

 What Happened:

 The rough ridges on pine cones are scales with seeds inside.
 When there’s a lot of moisture in the air, the scales absorb the humidity, which causes them to swell and “close” the pine cone.
 This protects the seeds since too much moisture could make the seeds rot or grow mold.
-But when the air dries out, the moisture in the pine cone’s scales evaporates, so they open up again and the seeds to fall out.
+But when the air dries out, the moisture in the pine cone’s scales evaporates, so they open up again and the seeds can fall out.

 Earth & Space Science